MAIN MENU

 Remarks section below the image

 Links to additional photos provided by the contributor may be listed immediately below the image.
 Additional information may be shown, usually in the form of remarks submitted by contributors, website visitors, or by the site managers.
-The date and author of the remarks are shown unless they were created or modified by the site owners.
-Unless the author declines, a link to the author's e-mail address is provided.
+The date and author of the remarks are shown.
+Unless the author declines, a link to the author is provided.
 Links to other pages or additional photos submitted by other contributors may appear within the remarks section.
 Indicates more information about the manufacturer or aircraft type will be found by clicking on the icon.

 Created date